interlay/interbtc-spec/interbtc-spec/docs/source/spec/vault-registry.rst

 =========================  ==================  ========================================================
 Parameter                  Type                Description
 =========================  ==================  ========================================================
-``toBeIssuedTokens``       PolkaBTC            Number of PolkaBTC tokens currently requested as part of an uncompleted issue request.
+``toBeIssuedTokens``       interbtc            Number of interbtc tokens currently requested as part of an uncompleted issue request.
-``issuedTokens``           PolkaBTC            Number of PolkaBTC tokens actively issued by this Vault.
+``issuedTokens``           interbtc            Number of interbtc tokens actively issued by this Vault.
-``toBeRedeemedTokens``     PolkaBTC            Number of PolkaBTC tokens reserved by pending redeem and replace requests.
+``toBeRedeemedTokens``     interbtc            Number of interbtc tokens reserved by pending redeem and replace requests.
 ``collateral``             DOT                 Total amount of collateral provided by this vault (note: "free" collateral is calculated on the fly and updated each time new exchange rate data is received).
-``toBeReplacedTokens``     PolkaBTC            Number of PolkaBTC tokens requested for replacement.
+``toBeReplacedTokens``     interbtc            Number of interbtc tokens requested for replacement.
 ``replaceCollateral``      DOT                 Griefing collateral to be used for accepted replace requests.
 ``backingCollateral``      DOT                 The total amount of collateral the vault uses as insurance for the issued tokens.
 ``wallet``                 Wallet<BtcAddress>  A set of Bitcoin address(es) of this vault, used for theft detection.
 Additionally, it contains the btcPublicKey used for generating deposit addresses in the issue process.